 -

-Parathyroid hormone (1-34) (human) is a potent parathyroid hormone 1 receptor agonist used in bone metabolism research and advanced kidney disease modeling.
-This article details its molecular action, validated benchmarks, and provides best-practice guidance for experimental integration.
-APExBIO’s A1129 reagent is highlighted for its reproducibility and high purity.
+Parathyroid hormone (1-34) (human) is a validated peptide fragment and parathyroid hormone 1 receptor agonist, central to bone metabolism research and advanced kidney disease modeling.
+This article systematically details its mechanism, evidence base, and integration parameters, supporting its use as a precise calcium homeostasis regulator for translational workflows.

 -